 Because of these reasons, more and more people and businesses are clamoring for the reduced use of plastic bags.
 Legislations both in the US and outside of it have already been passed to cut down the usage of plastic shopping bags and the like.
 Some laws impose additional tax on the use of these bags while some laws are stricter and require a total ban.

 The ban of plastic bags is not as widespread as some parties would like.
 Not all sectors agree that banning its use would result in the reduction of greenhouse gases produced by manufacturing companies.
 Some even go as far as arguing that if we make the switch to paper shopping bags, we would not be able to cut down on greenhouse gas emissions as the production of said containers would also mean cutting down trees, shipping them to the factory, and burning fossil fuels to turn them into finished products.

 As a business owner, you have to be aware of this ever changing landscape.
-You might be operating in a state or locality where there is already a… Continue reading
+You might be operating in a state or locality where there… Continue reading

 If you’re new to the wonderful world of recycling, the first thing you need to do is obtain some recycling containers.
 If you’re lucky enough to live in an area with curbside recycling pick-up, you may not need many–you will at least have one for plastic and maybe one for paper.